Probing the large-scale structure with 21cm-galaxy cross-bispectrum: Estimates from simulations and forecasts for upcoming cosmological surveys: Detectability of the 21cm-galaxy cross-bispectrum

 \section{Detectability of the 21cm-galaxy cross-bispectrum}

-In this section, we present the forecast for the detectability of the 21cm-galaxy cross-bispectrum with SKA-Mid and Euclid-like galaxy redshift survey.
-The SKA-Mid AA$^{*}$ array configuration~\citep{seethapuram_sridhar_2025_16951088} consists of 144 dishes, among them 64 are MeerKAT dishes and 80 are SKA-Mid dishes.
-The SKA-Mid can operate in both interferometric and single-dish modes of survey.
-The SKA-Mid in interferometric mode can probe very small scales ($k_1 > 1~\text{Mpc}^{-1}$), which allow us to study complex astrophysics and probe physics at small scales, including the impact of warm dark matter and primordial magnetic fields on the large-scale structure.
-However, SKA-Mid in the interferometric mode does not provide short baselines~\citep{Bull_2015} (which is limited by the field-of-view of the SKA-Mid) to probe large scales ($k_1 < 0.1~\text{Mpc}^{-1}$), which is essential to study Baryon acoustic oscillations (BAO), ultra-large-scale effects, and the impact of neutrino masses~\citep{SKA:2018_red_book}.
-An alternative is to use SKA-Mid in single-dish mode to scan wide areas of the sky, which is pioneered by the MeerKLASS~\citep{Meerkat_2017,Wang:2020lkn, MeerKLASS:2024ypg}.
+In this section, we present the forecast for the detectability of the 21cm-galaxy cross-bispectrum with SKA-Mid and a Euclid-like galaxy redshift survey.
+The SKA-Mid AA$^{*}$ array configuration~\citep{seethapuram_sridhar_2025_16951088} consists of 144 dishes.
+Among them, 64 are MeerKAT dishes and 80 are SKA-Mid dishes.
+SKA-Mid can operate in both interferometric and single-dish modes of the survey.
+SKA-Mid in interferometric mode can probe very small scales ($k_1 > 1~\text{Mpc}^{-1}$), which allow us to study complex astrophysics and probe physics at small scales, including the impact of warm dark matter and primordial magnetic fields on the large-scale structure.
+However, SKA-Mid in the interferometric mode does not provide short baselines~\citep{Bull_2015} (which is limited by the field of view (FoV) of SKA-Mid) to probe large scales ($k_1 < 0.1~\text{Mpc}^{-1}$), which is essential to study BAOs, ultra-large-scale effects, and the impact of neutrino masses~\citep{SKA:2018_red_book}.
+An alternative is to use SKA-Mid in single-dish mode to scan wide areas of the sky, which is pioneered by MeerKLASS~\citep{Meerkat_2017,Wang:2020lkn, MeerKLASS:2024ypg}.
 Here, we present forecasts for both SKA-Mid in single-dish and interferometric survey modes.